bhargav-dobariya/Flutter-BlocPractice/lib/bloc/Readme.txt

-In Bloc generally we have to understand Teo things:-
+In Bloc generally we have to understand Two things:-
 1. Bloc event
 2. Bloc State
 => in Bloc event like a requesting data from Bloc: